ropensci/roweb3/content/blog/2021-04-27-commcall-pkg-community/index.md

 Maëlle then suggested **three steps** to foster a community for a package:

-1. Define rules & standards for your package
+#### 1. Define rules & standards for your package
-2. Add them in publicly visible places
-3. Help users & contributor find them (put links to these things everywhere: in Github repository and pkgdown website)

 Some "rules & standards" include:

 - Add a **code of conduct**: `usethis::use_code_of_conduct()`
 - Add a **citation** to help people to cite your package: `usethis::use_citation()`
 - Add a **contribution guide**: store as `CONTRIBUTING.md`, add style preferences, process preferences, scope lined out, how you prefer testing to work.

+#### 2. Add them in publicly visible places

+#### 3. Help users & contributor find them

+Add links everywhere: in Github repository and pkgdown website.

 {{<figure src = "summary_maelle.png" class = "center" width = "600" alt = "Summary slide of Maelles talk.">}}